 What most people don’t understand about the delta is that it does not rise because of rains in Botswana.
 The water comes from rains in Angola, in the north, and can take nearly six months to make its way south into the great delta panhandle.
 The Okavango Delta is home to an incredible and diverse variety of wildlife, some of whom have adapted specifically to live in both the desert and water-filled delta conditions.

-5. One of the biggest reasons I loved traveling in Botswana and that I love recommending Botswana to clients looking for a safari is for the different activities and styles of safari.
+5. One of the biggest reasons I loved travelling in Botswana and that I love recommending Botswana to clients looking for a safari is for the different activities and styles of safari.
 While your anticipated game drives in open vehicle trucks will take you through great game-viewing such as, Chobe National Park, you also have the opportunity to speed along the Chobe River, darting in and out of the tributaries on small boats, perfect for bird watching, a fishing experience and to get a water-level view of elephants basking in the river or hippos and water buffalo taking a drink.
 Keep your eyes open for incredible birdlife who stick close to the water and the mighty crocodiles!

 You can take a river cruise on the Chobe River in various levels of luxury, from four to forty passenger boats, where you get the experience of sleeping on the boat each night and exploring the surroundings in smaller boats during the day.
 You can also stay in a unique houseboat deep within the Okavango Delta!
 If you have the chance to enjoy a mokoro ride, don’t miss out!
 The polers are particularly adept and moving you in and around the delta, through the reeds and lily pads.